kh1amirhamza/flutter_tabbar_lite/example/README.md

-# Flutter Tab Bar Example
+# FlutterTabBarLite Example

-This example demonstrates how to use the `FlutterTabBar` package with various customization options.
+This example demonstrates how to use the `FlutterTabBarLite` package with various customization options.

 ## How to Run